On the Byzantine-Resilience of Distillation-Based Federated Learning: The Byzantine Setting

 \section{The Byzantine Setting}

 Due to the different communication modalities of \gls{fedavg} and \gls{fd}, byzantine clients influence the training in different ways.
 We refer to these modes of influence as \emph{threat vectors}.
-In this section, we investigate these threat vectors and their impact, comparing the byzantine-resilience of \gls{fedavg} and \gls{fd} in their vanilla forms.
+In this section, we investigate these threat vectors and their impact, first comparing the byzantine-resilience of vanilla \gls{fedavg} and \gls{fd} as a motivating example.

 \cref{fig:fedavg-vs-fd} compares how \gls{fedavg} and \gls{fd} are impacted by byzantine clients when using two naive attacks.
-Here, we measured the final test accuracy when varying the fraction of byzantine clients $\alpha$. \textit{\gls{fedavg}: GN} denotes \gls{fedavg} where the byzantine clients send Gaussian noise instead of the updated model parameters.
+We measured the final test accuracy when varying the fraction of byzantine clients $\alphafrac$. \textit{\gls{fedavg}: GN} denotes \gls{fedavg} where byzantine clients send Gaussian noise instead of the updated model parameters.
 Analogously, \textit{\gls{fd}: RLF} refers to \gls{fd} where for each sample, all byzantine clients return the same random label.
-While \gls{fedavg} collapses with only 10\% byzantine clients ($\alpha=0.1$), \gls{fd} is remarkably byzantine-resilient, experiencing only a marginal decrease at $\alpha=0.45$.
-In the following, we discuss this finding from a theoretical perspective.
+While \gls{fedavg} collapses with only 10\% byzantine clients ($\alphafrac=0.1$), \gls{fd} is remarkably byzantine-resilient, even at $\alphafrac=0.45$.
+These experiments underscore the inherent robustness of \gls{fd}, which we now discuss from a theoretical perspective.
+Note that \cref{fig:fedavg-vs-fd} serves as a motivating example, more advanced aggregation schemes for \gls{fedavg} could easily counter the Gaussian noise attack.
+See \cref{sec:ablations} for a comparison between \gls{fd} and state of the art byzantine-resilient \gls{fedavg} methods.

-\paragraph{Threat vectors in byzantine \gls{fedavg} and \gls{fd}.} In standard \gls{fedavg}, the updated parameters are aggregated by taking their mean.
+\paragraph{Threat vectors in \gls{fedavg} and \gls{fd}.} In standard \gls{fedavg}, the updated parameters are aggregated by taking their mean.
 In this case, we can highlight the threat vector by decomposing the aggregation step (\cref{line:agg-params}) into an honest and a byzantine part as follows,

-The byzantine clients can directly influence the new server parameters via their parameters $\wtpi$.
-Setting the weights of a single client to $\wtpj\gets \tilde{w}N - \sum_{i\neq j}\wtpi$ suffices to achieve $\wtpb=\tilde{w}$, where $\tilde{w}$ can be chosen freely.
+The byzantine clients can directly influence the new server parameters via their parameters $\wt[i][t+1]$.
+Setting the weights of a single client to $\tilde{w}\Nclients - \sum_{i\neq j}\wt[i][t+1]$ suffices to achieve $\wb[i][t+1]=\tilde{w}$, where $\tilde{w}$ can be chosen freely.
 In other words, just one byzantine client is sufficient to arbitrarily perturb the new server parameters.